ZixuanKe/PyContinual/docs/baselines.md

 	 - `bert_frozen`: use BERT (frozen) as backbone netowok (a fronzen BERT + a CNN/GRU classification network on top)
 	 - `bert_adapter`: use BERT (adapter) as backbone network
 	 - `w2v`: use W2V as backbone network (W2V embedding + a CNN classification network on top)
-	 - `w2v_as`: use W2V as backbone network (W2V embedding which includes both review and the aspect + a CNN classificatio0n network on top)
+	 - `w2v_as (specific for Aspect Sentiment Classification)`: use W2V as backbone network (W2V embedding which includes both review and the aspect + a CNN classification network on top)
 	 - `cnn`: use CNN as backbone network (for image dataset only)
 	 - `mlp`: use MLP as backbone network (for image dataset only)
   - `task`: the supported task for the corresponding baseline (argument `--task`)